kutsal/local-log4j-vuln-scanner/README.md

 The `--ignore-v1` flag will _exclude_ checks for log4j 1.x vulnerabilities.

+The `--ignore-vulns` flag allows _excluding_ checks for specific vulnerabilities. e.g. `-ignore-vulns=CVE-2021-45046,CVE-2021-44832`.
+To check for all known vulnerabilities, pass an empty list like so:
+`-ignore-vulns=`

 The `--log` flag allows everythig to be written to a log file instead of stdout/stderr.

 Use the `--exclude` flag to exclude subdirectories from being scanned.
 Can be used multiple times.